contributing-to-kubernetes/gnosis/go-client/dynamic-client/README.md

 $ make && kubectl apply -f app.yaml
 ```

-This will create a deployment called `cool-kubernetes`.
+This will create a deployment called `cool-kube`.
 To get its logs, try:
 ```
-$ kubectl logs deploy/cool-kubernetes -f
+$ kubectl logs deploy/cool-kube -f
 ```